immutables/immutables.github.io/immutable.md

 <a name="copy-methods"></a>
 ### Copy methods

-`with*` methods (withers) allow to change attributes by copying immutable object with new value applied and rest of attributes unchanged.
+`with*` methods (withers) allow to change attributes by copying immutable object with new value applied and the rest of attributes unchanged.

 ```java
 counter = counter.withValue(counter.value() + 1)
 ```

 Cheap refrence equality `==` check added to prevent copy of the same value by returning `this`.
 Also primitives has the same `==` value check (except for `float` and `double`).
-Full equality check or other specialized checks considered were omitted to be too heavy and might be expensive on it's own.
+Full equality check or other specialized checks were omitted: It may be less computationally expensive to create and new copy of value than to check some attribute for deep-equality.

 Copy methods provide form of copying with structural sharing.
 It is very useful to change some of the attributes values, but have other collection attributes reference the same immutable value as before, instead of being rebuilt manually or by builder.
 New values will effectively share subgraphs of old values, which is desirable in many cases.